 What you can do at home in addition to the humidifier are to:

 - Raise the head end of your son’s bed to ease his breathing at night.

-- Use only very mild washing powder, soap and shampoo.
+- Use only a very mild washing powder, soap, and shampoo.

 - Think back if you bought any particular flowers or plants before the cough started.
 Then check if any of them are very allergenic, and in such case get rid of them.

 - A chronic cough can also be a symptom of cow’s milk allergy, so if you have introduced cow’s milk to your son, consider reversing that and see if it helps.
 (You can read more about the symptoms of milk protein allergy here.)

 - If any allergies run in the family, discuss those with the doctor as well.

 - You can also give your baby some probiotics suitable for babies, to help to boost his immune system.